oracle-livelabs/database/timesten/cache-introduction/12-dynamic-caching/dynamic-caching.md

 There is no data in the cached tables.

-## Task 2: Run some queries and observe the behavior

-1. Run a query that references the root table's (PARENT table) primary key:
+3. Run a query that references the root table's (PARENT table) primary key:

 ```
 <copy>